Dealing with muscle and joint pain after COVID-19?

 In addition to physical therapy, patients may be referred to behavioral and mental health services.

 “People who have had difficult experiences with COVID, such as those who spent a long time in the hospital, may have psychological symptoms, such as depression, anxiety, stress and fear,” Kristine added.
 “These symptoms can amplify how they perceive pain in their physical bodies

 Time to get moving!

 “Exercise is always the best medicine, especially for muscle and joint conditions,” Kristine said.
-“A physical therapist will develop an exercise regimen that addresses the problems the patient is facing while also taking into consideration their current physical limitations.”
+“A physical therapist will develop an exercise regimen to address the problems and take into consideration an individual’s physical limitations.”

 Those limitations are usually measured on the Borg Rating of Perceived Exertion, also known as the Borg Scale.
 It’s used for measuring the amount of exertion a person perceives they’re having to put forth when exercising.
-It’s a 0-10 scale, with 0 being the body at rest, 1 being an activity requiring the least amount of effort and 10 requiring maximum effort.
+It’s a 0-10 scale with 0 being the body at rest.
+A 1 is an activity requiring the least amount of effort and 10 requires maximum effort.

 “Just like with pain, each person perceives their level of exertion differently.
 It’s not a one-size-fits-all approach,” Kristine said.

 “We normally recommend patients start in the 1-3 range and work into more moderate workouts in the 4-6 range,” she said.
 “It all depends on the person’s level of fitness.
 A physical therapist works to ensure the patient safely progresses through the scale.”